core-wg/groupcomm-bis/draft-ietf-core-groupcomm-bis.md

 * The first element specifies the addressing information of the corresponding server, encoded as defined in {{sec-caching-validation-tpinfo}}.

-   This mirrors the format of the Multicast-Signaling option defined in {{Section 3 of I-D.tiloca-core-groupcomm-proxy}}.
+   This mirrors the format of the Response-Forwarding option defined in {{Section 3 of I-D.tiloca-core-groupcomm-proxy}}.
 Thus, in the presence of a forward proxy supporting the mechanism defined in {{I-D.tiloca-core-groupcomm-proxy}}, the client can seamlessly use the server addressing information obtained from the proxy, when this forwards back a response to a group request from that server.

 * The following M elements are CBOR byte strings, each of which has as value an entity-tag value that the client wants to try against the corresponding server.